HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *attack vector* - Path or method used to attack a system, with intention to gain unprivileged access to a system asset

 *brute force attack* - Systematic attack where each possible secret key is tried one by one in order

+*cipher* - an algorithm for performing encryption or decryption

 *denial of service* - a way to interrupt a service